austinkelleher/clickjacker-chrome-extension/README.md

 clickjacker-chrome-extension
 ===========

-A clickjacker disguised as a calculator Chrome Extension
+A clickjacker disguised as a calculator Chrome Extension.